-Situated on Krestovsky Island, one of the most popular islands for young people in St Petersburg, the Maritime Victory Park is home to several attractions, night clubs, restaurants, amusements and even a nice little beach which gets pretty busy in summer.
+Situated on Krestovsky Island, one of the most popular and fun islands in the city, you can find the Maritime Victory Park.
+A place home to several attractions, night clubs, restaurants, amusements and even a nice little beach which gets pretty busy in summer.
 Opened in 1945 to commemorate the victory over Nazi Germany in World War II, the park is also a place to take a romantic stroll, ride a bike or go skating.

 The Kirov Central Culture and Leisure